 Great radiology education starts with great cases.
 Here's how Teaching helps institutions build, share, and learn from the images that matter most.

 Teaching is Collective Minds' case-based education platform.
 It enables medical institutions to build, curate, and share imaging case libraries for training, grand rounds, tumor boards, and professional development.
+Learn more about Teaching.

 Any DICOM-based imaging case can be shared, including CT, MRI, PET-CT, and other modalities.
 Cases can include annotations, structured notes, and discussion content.